 Ideal Colors With Leopard Print For Beginners

 If you’re still not convinced about the dominance of leopard print, we would recommend you wear beige and lighter tones to match the intensity of the leopard print.
-For example, you can use leopard print as the centerpiece – a jacket or coat – and complete the look with a crisp white collar shirt and black faux leather pants.
+For example, you can use leopard print as the centerpiece – a leather jacket or coat – and complete the look with a crisp white collar shirt and black faux leather pants.
 You can play with the white and use beige, cream, and brown interchangeably.
 Of course, you don’t have to go all out; replace a leopard print coat with a leopard print belt, purse, or even pumps.

 Bold Color With Leopard Print for The Advanced Fashionistas